JZomDev/zom-external-plugins/README.md

 To remedy that, this plugin mutes some annoying sounds without needing to disable area sounds altogether.

-It is recommended to enable `Mute other players' area sounds` in the `Music` plugin.

 ## Combat

 #### Armadyl Crossbow